dougeby/IntuneDocs/intune/vpp-apps-ios.md

 When you assign an app to devices, one app license is used, and remains associated with the device to which you assigned it.
 When you assign volume-purchased apps to a device, the end user of the device does not have to supply an Apple ID to access the store.

 ### User licensing

-When you assign an app to users, one app license is used for and is associated with the user.
+When you assign an app to a user, one app license is used for and is associated with the user.
 The app can be run on multiple devices that the user owns (with a limit controlled by Apple).
-When you assign a volume-purchased app to users, each end user must have a valid, and unique Apple ID in order to access the app store.
+When you assign a volume-purchased app to users, each end user must have a valid and unique Apple ID in order to access the app store.

-Additionally, you can synchronize, manage, and assign books you purchased from the Apple volume-purchase program store with Intune.
+Additionally, you can synchronize, manage, and assign books you purchased from the Apple volume-purchase program (VPP) store with Intune.
 For more information, see [How to manage iOS eBooks you purchased through a volume-purchase program](vpp-ebooks-ios.md).

 ## Manage volume-purchased apps for iOS devices